 The Blake Hotel (named for TSV founder, Ernie Blake), is open and ready to host your stay on the Mountain.

 The Blake describes itself as “an 80-room alpine guesthouse adjacent to Lift 1 that’s designed to deliver car-free mountainside adventures, whether you’re skiing, hiking, shopping or strolling.
+This is something people who get ski rentals vail has to offer may enjoy experiencing.
 Guest-service hausmeisters are on call to attend to every detail, while well-appointed rooms and sophisticated suites lull the adventurous into welcomed relaxation.”

 The hotel’s design is one of understated simplicity that belies its luxurious undertones; raw wood used throughout, hand-made (often locally woven) textiles and an impressive collection of art by the Taos Founders, all combine quietly and seamlessly into the Ski Valley’s Alpine environment without making any proverbial waves.